Lenmaz/Single-Agent-Ethical-Embedding-MORL/README.md

 # Multi-Objective Reinforcement Learning for Designing Ethical Environments

-Code for the paper Multi-Objective Reinforcement Learning for Designing Ethical Environments, presented at the 30th International Joint Conference on Artificial Intelligence (IJCAI-21).
+Code for the paper "Multi-Objective Reinforcement Learning for Designing Ethical Environments", presented at the 30th International Joint Conference on Artificial Intelligence (IJCAI-21).
+It is also the code for its extended journal paper "Instilling moral value alignment by means of multi‑objective reinforcement learning" published online in 2022 in the Ethics and Information Technology Journal.

 Authors: Manel Rodriguez-Soto, Maite Lopez-Sanchez, Juan Antonio Rodriguez-Aguilar.